Introduction to Selenium

 - It is easy to implement frameworks related to object-oriented programming.

-- It provides support for the integration of frameworks such as JUnit, NUnit, and many more.
+- It supports the integration of frameworks such as JUnit, NUnit, and many more.

 - It supports Parallel testing.